 When it’s time to for students to start thinking about applying for college, some will often think that attending a community college or major university is not worth it.
 Extraneous amounts of money is needed, the applyication process or even the amount of time and dedication needed to be successful are some of the daunting factors that lead students away from attending college.

-Inspired by art galleries across the nation, UA sophomore Cammy Stevenson, who studies finance and art history, takes into action by putting together her own pop-up art show in Tucson.
-Stevenson, along with other UA student and community artists, will display their art at Elysian Market Grove, a historic bed and breakfast/market that is rented out by the owners.
+Inspired by art galleries across the nation, UA sophomore Cammy Stevenson, who studies finance and art history, putt together her own pop-up art show in Tucson.

-Borrowing bayou staples of tradition and the ‘fun of Mardi Gras’, Hotel Congress continues with their tradition of bringing a little piece of Louisiana to the desert.
-On Fat Tuesday, Hotel Congress, 311 East Congress Street, brought a Mardi Gras party to downtown Tucson.
-Bringing culture from the bayou and giving locals and travelers an excuse to dress up and have a good time.
+Borrowing bayou staples of tradition and the "fun of Mardi Gras," Hotel Congress continues its tradition of bringing a little piece of Louisiana to the desert.